|Camberley Reel Club

 Camberley Reel Club was formed in 1960 during an inaugural meeting at (the then) Hawley Hotel.
 Twenty three people were present, and agreement was made for alternate instructional and social dancing evenings, the latter to be organised by volunteer members.
 Furthermore, the Club was to hold three events per year: St Andrew's Night, Burns' Nicht, and an end of season ball.
 After a successful first year the Club also organised a day-school, which was held annually until 1969.

-After a three hundred per cent increase in fees at Hawley Hotel, club evenings were transferred to St George's Church Hall, Obelisk Street, and subsequently to our present venue at St Paul's Church Hall.
+After a three hundred per cent increase in fees at Hawley Hotel, club evenings were transferred to St George's Church Hall, Obelisk Street, and subsequently to our present [as at the time of writing] venue at St Paul's Church Hall.

 End of season balls were held at Hawley Hotel until 1966.
 Since then, venues for the event have included Harveys (now Army and Navy Department Store), Camberley Civic Hall, then various school halls for a year or two prior to many years at Yateley Manor School.